[Moderate revision–posted 1/6/23 (replaces 7/31/15 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish guidelines for the rental of vehicles from the Vehicle Rental Office.

-REVIEW: This OP will be reviewed in August of each year by the Assistant Vice President for Operations and the Director of Services with substantive revisions forwarded to the Vice President for Administration & Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in August of each year by the Associate Vice President for Operations and the Senior Managing Director of Transportation & Parking Services with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer.

 1. Hours of Operation